Calperxd/ReconfigurableLogic/Lab6/README.md

 # Introduction
-<p>This lab aims to develop a NiosII processor inside the FPGA. <p>
+<p>This lab aims to develop a NiosII processor inside the FPGA and interface it with a custom hardware. <p>

 # Development Environment
 - Windows 10